 - Check the engine compartment for water, gas, and/or oil leaks of any kind.
 Keep the bilge in a clean condition to prevent blower and bilge pump damage, and fire hazards. - Check the fluid levels of the engine oil and power steering system daily.
 Fill oil or steering fluid as required by the indications on the dip sticks.
-Refer to the Table 1: "SAE Viscosity Chart - Gas" and your engine manual included in the owner's packet.
-DO NOT USE MULTIGRADE OIL.
+Refer to your engine manual included in the owner's packet.
+Follow engine manufacturer's recommendations.